caseyyee/resume/README.md

 *April 2012 - September 2014, Vancouver BC*

 Firefox OS is a open-source smartphone operating system built entirely using web technologies.
-As Senior UX Design Engineer, I designed and prototyped many of the key user-experience design principles and patterns that went into the OS.
+As Senior UX Design Engineer, I designed and prototyped many of the key user-experience concepts, principles and patterns that went into the OS.
 I also designed much of the user experience of the core system components and applications.

+- User flows and interaction design for key applications including Email, Calendar, Photo, Contacts.
+- Notification, permissions, dialogues and other core system UX.
+- UI styles, guides and kit.
+- Explored and prototype various designs around lock screen.
-- Worked with product stakeholders and partners on requirements and specifications.
+- Collaborated and worked with partners from various vendors.
-- Designed and prototyped style-guides, user interactions and various application and system components.
-- Worked with engineers to implement design and features.
 - More about [Firefox OS](http://caseyyee.com/projects/firefox-os/)

 ## Senior Front-End Engineer